IDW Publishing announces Richard Stark’s Parker: The Martini Edition: Last Call

 NB: A Version of this post also appears at Existential Ennui.

 This, I fear, will be my final Violent World of Parker/Existential Ennui cross-post of 2013.
-The year is fast disappearing on me, and I can’t in all honesty see myself returning to Donald E. Westlake or Richard […]
+The year is fast disappearing on me, and I can’t in all honesty see myself returning to Donald E. Westlake or Richard Stark […]

 Parker Mega Score finale: Richard Stark in British Thriller Book Cover Design of the 1970s and 1980s